GEMS Modern Academy, Nad Al Sheba 3 – The Review

 The International Baccalaureate option

-GEMS Modern Academy is an outstanding school – and now a pioneering one.
+GEMS Modern Academy has been a KHDA Outstanding School for some seven consecutive years – but it is also a pioneering one.
 The school took the extremely bold step of applying for, and achieving, International Baccalaureate status (teaching of the IB Diploma began in 2014), a high risk, trailblazing strategy for an outstanding school already punching above its weight in an Indian, hitherto ICSCE-only curriculum school.

-So radically broadening the choice of post 16 options to include the International Baccalaureate option was a risk; the Geneva imported IB syllabus is based on a completely different pedagogical approach; teaching methodologies; academic baseline and skills; and outcomes.
+So radically broadening the choice of post 16 options to include the International Baccalaureate option was a courageous gamble demonstrative of the school’s commitment to its children; the Geneva imported IB syllabus is based on a completely different pedagogical approach; teaching methodologies; academic baseline and skills; and outcomes.
 The latter include Extended Essay, Theory of Knowledge and CAS (creativity, Action and Service) elements that do not sit easily with the ICSCE, despite its existing elements of skill development (rather than rote learning) and independent research that are less present in the CBSE alternative Indian curriculum offered by many Indian schools in the Emirate.

 Has it been successful?
 Answering this depends on the terms of reference.
 GEMS Modern Academy is not a pure International Baccalaureate school but, rather, a school that offers high-performing students the International Baccalaureate Diploma, or International Baccalaureate courses, as an option.
 The vast majority of students will sit for the ISC Grade 12 examinations.
 Choosing the IB also carries a hike in fees (AED 66,917 for the IB Diploma compared with the ISC Grade 12 at AED 51,364).

-Indicative of the challenges was the introduction by GEMS Moddern Academy in 2015 of an annual 3-month long highly intensive “Bridge Programme”, run between April to June, for all Modern students who opted to take the IB Diploma Programme in Grade 11.
+Intersting to note that indicative of the challenge was the introduction by GEMS Modern Academy in 2015 of an annual 3-month long highly intensive “Bridge Programme”, run between April to June, for all Modern students who opted to take the IB Diploma Programme in Grade 11.
 The Bridge Programme proved necessary to ensure that students could manage the very different practices and methodologies expected by IB including more advanced independent research skills, mathematical and statistical training; critical thinking and data interpretation skills, research methodologies, an introduction to the Theory of Knowledge and warnings about plagiarism.

 The governing body of the International Baccalaureate does not grant IB status easily; its securing by GEMS speaks volumes about the school’s already outstanding capacity to educate.

-In 2017-18 GEMS Modern Academy secured KHDA Outstanding School status for a sixth consecutive year.
+In 2018 GEMS Modern Academy secured KHDA Outstanding School status for a seventh consecutive year and we expect no less in 2019.

 GEMS Dubai Modern Academy has one of the lowest staff turnover rates of any school in Dubai (5%) and an exceptional student:teacher ratio (1:17).
 Salaries (the single highest cost base for any school) for Indian teachers are low/poor, and with a rapidly increasing population of some 3900 students GEMS has the financial might to invest in the International Baccalaureate without placing student education at risk.